raginimangla/aboutme/docs/PROJECTS.md

 ### **Analytics**

-**Context:** The documentation team within the Construction and Engineering (C&E) division hosts its product documentation on Oracle Help Center.
+**Context:** The documentation team within the C&E division hosts its product documentation on Oracle Help Center.
 Utilizing Adobe Analytics, the team systematically gathers metrics related to documentation usage and popularity.
 These metrics play a pivotal role in shaping the content strategy of the team.

-**Contribution:** I am responsible for the development and upkeep of documentation analytics reports for the Construction and Engineering documentation libraries hosted on the Oracle Help Center.
+**Contribution:** I am responsible for the development and upkeep of documentation analytics reports for the C&E documentation libraries hosted on the Oracle Help Center.
 These metrics serve as instrumental tools for writers and documentation managers, offering valuable insights into the performance of the individual documents.
 The data derived from these reports plays a crucial role in informing strategic decisions related to documentation, allowing team leads to formulate effective strategies for their respective teams.

 ## **Instructional Design**